 A baby can need a nebulizer when they have the following conditions, which require delivery of the medicine into the respiratory system:

-- Chronic respiratory conditions: Babies with genetic ailments that cause chest congestion can require repeated delivery of medication through a nebulizer.
-Examples of such conditions are asthma and cystic fibrosis (3).
+- Chronic respiratory conditions: Babies with genetic ailments that cause chest congestion can require repeated delivery of medication through an infant nebulizer.
+Examples of such conditions are asthma and cystic cystic fibrosisiXA genetic disorder affecting the lungs, pancreas, and digestive system by blocking the airways and organ ducts with mucus.
+(3).

-- Lower respiratory system infections: Several respiratory tract infections, bronchiolitis infection (inflammation of the bronchioles), cause severe cough and cold.
+- Lower respiratory system infections: Several respiratory tract infections, bronchiolitis infection (inflammation of the bronchioles) and bronchitis infection (inflammation of bronchial tubes), cause severe cough and cold.
 These conditions can require the delivery of medicine into the lungs through a nebulizer (4).

 - Upper respiratory system infections: Nebulizers are also useful in administering medicine to the upper parts of the airways.
-A few examples are infections such as croup and epiglottitis, which affect parts of the throat namely the larynx and epiglottis (5).
+A few examples are infections such as croupiXA viral respiratory infection that causes inflammation of the upper airway, leading to breathing difficulty. and epiglottitisiXInflammation of the epiglottis, the cartilaginous tissue at the back of the tongue, due to infection, injury, or diseases. , which affect parts of the throat namely the larynx and epiglottis (5).

 A nebulizer can vaporize different types of medicine depending on the treatment required.